eid-na/smartcard-mvp/README.md

 Build an image using the provided Dockerfile.

 ### How to compile
 Go to the respective applet directory and run `ant`.
-This prototype depends on https://github.com/martinpaljak/ant-javacard.git to compile, but long-term

 ### How run software tests